jpmorgen/IoIO/README.md

-read_ap.py: reads the CSV file created by ReduceCorObs.py which has the individual image aperture surface brightness values and reduction parameters
+read_ap.py: reads the CSV file created by ReduceCorObs.py which has the individual image aperture surface brightness values and reduction parameters.
+NOTE: This code applies a correction of a factor of ADU2R_adjust = 1.15 to the aperture sum data output by ReduceCorObs to account for details of the calibration proceedure not yet coded into ReduceCorObs

-Na_im.py: read and display two images side-by-side for publication
+Na_im.py: read and display two images side-by-side for publication.
+Imports ADU2R_adjust from read_ap

-Na_support_table.py: generate a properly sorted CSV file containing the individual image aperture surface brightness values and reduction parameters
+Na_support_table.py: generate a properly sorted CSV file containing the individual image aperture surface brightness values and reduction parameters.
+Imports ADU2R_adjust from read_ap

 precisionguide.py: start of a general package which will solve the problem of differential flexure between boresite-mounted guide scopes